 Special group rates.
 The Board may establish special group rates for special events on a case by case basis.

 - BREAK TIME.
-Prior to 6:00 p.m., there is a mandatory 15 minute break for all children under the age of 15.
-Each break will begin fifteen minutes before the hour, except the last break of the day which shall be at 6:00 p.m.
-All such children must clear the pool and the pool edge.
+Prior to 7:00 p.m., there is a mandatory 15 minute break for all children under the age of 16.
+Each break will begin fifteen minutes before the hour, except the last break of the day which shall be at 6:45 p.m.
+All such children (under the age of 16) must clear the pool and the pool edge.
 This 15 minute break is a safety measure intended to ensure that children rest at least once an hour.

-- For all day access to the pool without a supervising adult, a child must be age 12 or older and must have passed the Pool Manager’s swim test, and be registered to swim without a supervising adult.
+- For all day access to the pool without a supervising adult, a child must be age 12 or older and must have passed the Red Cross Deep Water swim test, and be registered to swim without a supervising adult.

-- For up to 3 hours access to the pool without a supervising adult, a child must be age 10 or 11 and must have passed the Pool Manager’s swim test, and be registered to swim without a supervising adult.
+- For up to 3 hours access to the pool without a supervising adult, a child must be age 10 or 11 and must have passed the Red Cross Deep Water swim test, and be registered to swim without a supervising adult.

-- The registration process includes providing the name and age of the child, the name of at least one emergency contact with contact phone numbers, and acknowledgement that the Pool Management and the Board of Directors cannot be responsible for children who leave the pool area.
+- The registration process includes providing the name and age of the child, the name of at least one emergency contact with contact phone numbers, and acknowledgement that the Pool Management and the Board of Directors will not be held responsible for any injuries or for any children who leave the pool area.

-- ADULT SUPERVISION.
+ADULT SUPERVISION.
 Adults are 16 years or older.
-For purposes of supervising a child at the pool, exceptions to the 16 year minimum must be approved by the Board of Directors.
+For purposes of supervising a child at the pool.
+Exceptions to the 16 year minimum must be approved by the Board of Directors in writing.